 If you want an armor-plated chest, you'd best be prepared to hammer your biggest chest muscle, the pectoralis major, as well as the smaller pectoralis minor.
-Put these two muscles on the anvil, then use these 13 exercises to beat them into a chest thick and steely enough to deflect bullets.
-(Just kidding!
-Don't try that at home—or in the gym.)
+Put these two muscles on the anvil, then use these 13 exercises to create the best chest workout you've ever done.

 1. Cable Cross-over: Low to High